kaazing/javascript.client/amqp-0-9-1/README.md

-# gateway
+# amqp-0-9-1

 # About This Project

-The gateway (WebSocket) project implements the [WebSocket standard](https://tools.ietf.org/html/rfc6455) in JavaScript.
-It provides a WebSocket client API that enables developers to build JavaScript applications that communicate to a back-end service over WebSocket via an RFC-6455 endpoint, such as KAAZING Gateway.
+The amqp-0-9-1 project implements the [WebSocket standard](https://tools.ietf.org/html/rfc6455) and AMQP protocol in JavaScript.
+It provides an AMQP client API that enables developers to build JavaScript applications that communicate to an AMQP broker over WebSocket via an RFC-6455 endpoint, such as KAAZING Gateway.

 # Building Projects